About the Training

 In this training, you will:

-- Learn experientially through hand-on work, exercises, and lecture in a relaxed, safe, supportive environment
+- Learn experientially through hands-on work, exercises, and lecture in a relaxed, safe, supportive environment

 - Deepen and expand your subtle, therapeutic, relational, and non-invasive palpation skills